acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 ---
 ```

-4. Also, Navigate to the `static/img` folder at the root of the project
+4. Also, Navigate to the `static/img` folder at the root of the project.
-5. All blog images should be added here and make sure
+5. Make sure all blog images are added here.
- > - Image should be in `.png` format
- > - If using screenshots use [Pika.style](https://stackoverflow.com/questions/21636503/use-svg-as-ogimage) to make it look attractive
+   > - When using screenshots, use [Pika.style](https://pika.style/) to make them look good
- > - Image name should be in `blog-name__image-name` format, for example `my-first-blog__image-1` , `my-first-blog__image-2`
+   > - Please use the format `blog-name__image-name` for image names, such as `building-your-first-form-with-formester__formester-form-builder-background-cover`
 6. The cover image `should not be svg` and `should not exceed 300 kb` in size. <br>
-As a result, image previews will appear on all platforms when sharing the blog link
+   As a result, image previews will appear on all platforms when sharing the blog link.
    > - SVG image previews are not supported by most platforms ([source](https://stackoverflow.com/questions/21636503/use-svg-as-ogimage))
    > - Images larger than 300 kb are ignored by WhatsApp ([source](https://help.branch.io/faq/docs/why-are-some-quick-link-thumbnails-not-shown-in-whatsapp))
-7. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images to the file
+7. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ 'Basic Markdown Syntax') to add your content and images to the file.
-8. Make sure you add proper title and alt texts for the images and links, see here on how to write [good alt text](https://www.semrush.com/blog/alt-text/)
+8. Make sure you add proper title and alt texts for the images and links.
+   > - Find out how to write good alt texts [here](https://www.semrush.com/blog/alt-text/)
 9. By default the page contains a [Call To Action Section](https://formester.com/blog/best-online-form-builders#:~:text=online%20form%20builders.-,Ready%20to%20dive%20in%3F,-Register%20with%20us), `optionally` you can update the title and button text just by adding some more meta data:

 ```